 Essentially, it is still okay to worry about stuff we cannot change.
 Because if you don’t think about what you cannot change, how else are you to realize you cannot change it.

 All humans worry about this occasionally as it is natural.
 You just have to try to stop it from spilling over into every single minute of your daily life.

 And to achieve this, all you have to do is to give your worry its own special appointment time.

-Limiting your worry into a scheduled time teaches your brain to be resilient by not going into “end of the world mode” over every little worry.
+Limiting worrisome thoughts to a scheduled time teaches your brain to be resilient by not going into “end of the world mode” over every little worry.

 It also teaches your brain to find peace and calm more often than not.
 And this improves your ability to enjoy important moments.

 So, your aim is to confine worry to 30 minutes or one hour each day.

 “Every day at 6 PM, I will sit down for an hour and think through these issues that bug me.”